BurnOutTrader/fund-forge/README.md

 ## Strategies
 Once you have followed the setup instructions below, you can play with a test strategy by reviewing https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md

+## Gui
+Basic charting functionality was tested months ago.
+The code base has since been refactored and charting now supports live streams.
+A local gui is in production using rust iced.

+Old video of testing charting algorithm https://youtu.be/BU9TU3e1-UY

 ## Architecture
 An object-oriented, Rust based, Algorithmic Trading Platform designed to be as flexible as possible, allowing for both local and remote api instances, and a variety of api types.
 The platform is designed to be as fast as possible, using `rkyv` for serialization and deserialization and network messaging, and `tokio` for async communication.
+The full potential of using rkyv will be unlocked in future versions.
 see: https://github.com/rkyv/rkyv

 I have opted for hard code using `impl` over `dyn` or dynamic dispatch, using enums instead of inheritance when possible for better run time performance.

 The architecture of fund forge designed to allow for "monolithic" or "microservices" runtime depending on:
 ```rust